-It is your vet who makes the original diagnosis because this could mean that you dog has been suffering from this condition for quite some time, and no one ever wants to hear that their dog has been experiencing any type of pain without receiving the proper treatment which could have alleviated it.
+Ectopic Cilia (distichiasis) is shared among our furry friends.
+However, dealing with this for your dog, especially if your vet makes the original diagnosis, would mean that your dog has been suffering for quite some time.
+No one ever wants to hear that their dog has been experiencing pain without proper treatment, which could have alleviated it.

 So, what is it?

 Ectopic Cilia is a condition that causes hairs to grow out of the underside of your dog’s eyelids.
-It’s like extra eyelashes growing backwards into the eye.
+It’s like extra eyelashes growing backward into the eye.

-Is a medical condition that occurs when the outer layer of the eye gets inflamed.
-Now, if this doesn’t already sound painful, let us state for the record that…
+It is a medical condition when the eye’s outer layer gets inflamed.
+If this doesn’t already sound painful, let us state for the record that…

 “This can cause a lot of pain for your dog!”